DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The learner provided examples of correct `README.md` entries, clarifying that they should include both a heading and a detailed paragraph summary.

 ---

+#### TEAM FOUNDATION SERVER - version control and its evolution

+### Course Step Number: 568

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This step introduces Team Foundation Server (TFS) as a version control system developed by Microsoft for team collaboration.
+It explains that although TFS has been deprecated and replaced by Azure DevOps, it remains relevant as many companies still use it.

+##### Insights from Chat Discussion summary

+- The industry standard for version control has largely shifted from centralized systems like TFS to distributed systems like Git.
+- Best practices for new projects involve using a Git-based system, which offers more flexibility and is the standard for modern development.
+- The move from TFS to platforms like Azure DevOps with Git represents a significant improvement in the developer experience (UX), offering more intuitive and powerful tools for code management and collaboration.

+---